Engage Local Communities

 PizzAut: empowering Employability for autistic individuals in Italy

-In 2024, Autogrill partnered with PizzAut Onlus, a local association committed to raising awareness about the employability of autistic individuals and renowned for its pioneering achievement of creating the first pizzeria entirely run by autistic staff.
-The collaboration was launched with the integration of a young man from the association into Autogrill’s team, reflecting the shared commitment to fostering inclusion through meaningful job placement opportunities.
+In 2025, Autogrill continued its partnership with PizzAut Onlus, an italian association committed to raising awareness about the employability of autistic individuals, renowned for creating the first pizzeria run entirely by autistic staff.
+Launched in 2024, the initial collaboration included integrating a young man from the association into Autogrill’s team and providing a € 200,000 donation

 Fight poverty & food insecurity